paulhh/marvin-rules/README.md

 ### Source

-The distribution contains most of the sources as jar files.
-The source code of Flowable can be found on https://github.com/paulhh/marvin-rules.
+The source code of Marvin Rules can be found on https://github.com/paulhh/marvin-rules.

 Loading marvin.pl will include all the necessary code.